belongtothenight/video_processing/src/video/README.md

 ## <a name="1"></a>reEncode_video.py

 <details open>
-<summary>Batch re-encode video files to reduce their size.</summary>
+<summary>Batch re-encode video files and possibly reduce their size.</summary>

 ### requirement